StanJulia/Stan.jl/README.md

 This version of the package has primarily been tested on Mac OSX 10.10, Julia 0.3.3, CmStan 2.5.0 and Mamba 0.4.3.
 A limited amount of testing has taken place on other platforms by other users of the package (see note 2 in the 'To Do' section below).

-Stan 0.2.1 does run on Julia 0.4 (tested on Julia 0.4.0-dev+2267) but will produce many, many warnings!
+Stan 0.2.1 does run on 64-bit Julia 0.4 (tested on Julia 0.4.0-dev+2267) but will produce many, many warnings!
 Your mileage may vary and no promises!
+At least one report indicates it does not run on 32-bit Julia 0.4.0-dev+2267.

 To test and run the examples: